 The U.S. Department of Health and Human Services (HHS) has launched the new Office of Climate Change and Health Equity to address the public health risks brought on by climate change, based on a significant body of research showing that certain populations are disproportionately affected.
-These include individuals with chronic illnesses or mobility challenges, the elderly, the poor, Black and indigenous populations and other people of color, certain occupational groups, and women and girls.
+These include individuals with chronic illnesses or mobility challenges, older people, low-income individuals, Black and indigenous populations and other people of color, people in certain occupational groups, and women and girls.

 “Its mission is to protect the health of people experiencing a disproportionate share of climate impacts and health inequities from wildfires to drought, to hurricanes to floods,” said Secretary of Health and Human Services Xavier Becerra.

 One of the office’s first tasks will be taking account of greenhouse gas emissions from various parts of the health care sector, according to U.S. officials.
 Other initiatives could include making hospital participation in Medicare and Medicaid contingent on meeting certain environmental goals as well as performance targets for physical plant adaptations, waste management, supply chains, and sustainable energy use.